consulo/consulo-dev.github.io/docs/tutorials/code_inspections.md

 * The inspection description file is expected to be located under `<resources root>/inspectionDescriptions/`.
   If the inspection description file is to be located elsewhere, override `getDescriptionUrl()` in the inspection implementation class.
 * The name of the description file is expected to be the inspection `<short name>.html` as provided by the inspection description, or the inspection implementation class.
-  If a short name is not provided by the plugin, the IntelliJ Platform computes one by removing `Inspection` suffix from the implementation class name.
+  If a short name is not provided by the plugin, the Consulo computes one by removing `Inspection` suffix from the implementation class name.

 ### Inspection Unit Test
 > **NOTE** Please note that running the test requires setting system property `idea.home.path` in `test {}` block of `build.gradle`